Rinse FM: Internet radio

 Rinse began streaming its shows online in 2006.
 All shows are available both on the website and SoundCloud.

-Rinse has maintained a station on Dash Radio since 2016.

 Rinse France

 In February 2014, Rinse launched Rinse France based in Paris.

+Kool FM

+In January 2023, Rinse announced that it was taking over management of London drum and bass station Kool FM.

+SWU FM

+In April 2023, Rinse announced that it was relaunching the previously closed Bristol-based radio station, SWU FM.

 Legacy

 The station has been described as London's biggest pirate radio station and "without doubt the world's leading grime station."
 Writing for FACT magazine in 2007, Simon Hampson stated: "Without Rinse, Grime and Dubstep would be very different: indeed, it’s fair to say that they might not even exist at all."

 Rinse celebrated its 20th birthday in 2014.